Koushiktsk/assignment/README.md

 3) download the app.py file
 4) download the video file
 5) make sure all the the model, video file and app.py file are in same directory
+6) Run The app.py File in Pycharm or VSCode

 # Methodologies